-- If the transaction is uses only one currency (regardless of issuer), then the default path assumes the payment should ripple through the addresses involved.
+- If the transaction uses only one token (regardless of issuer), then the default path assumes the payment should ripple through the addresses involved.
 This path only works if those addresses are connected by trust lines.

 SendMaxis omitted, or the